indygreg/PyOxidizer/docs/config.rst

 Since Starlark is effectively a subset of Python, executing a ``PyOxidizer`` configuration file is effectively running a sandboxed Python script.
 It is conceptually similar to running ``python setup.py`` to build a Python package.
-As functions withink the Starlark environment are called, ``PyOxidizer`` will perform actions as described by those functions.
+As functions within the Starlark environment are called, ``PyOxidizer`` will perform actions as described by those functions.

 Targets